Expert Tips on How to Stain a Deck for Long-Lasting Results

 Remember that different stains also vary widely in price, so your choice of product will have an impact, too.

-How many coats of deck stain do I need?
+4) How many coats of deck stain are necessary?

 Check the label on your chosen product, which will tell you the exact conditions of use.
 At the extreme, three coats on any deck should be enough, as each application seals the wood more and prevents more stain from being absorbed after that.